kappa-db/kappa-core/README.md

         onindexed: function (cb) {} // will be called when the view finished indexing }
     ```
-    The source has to track its state, so that subsequent calls to `pull()` do not return the same messages.
-Use the `onindexed` callback to update state.

-    There are several source handlers included in kappa-core (TODO: document sources).
-See the tests and sources directories.

-    A simple state handler that perists state in a leveldb (or in memory) is included and used by the bundled source handler.
-It's available for use by custom sources on `Kappa.SimpleState`.
-If the bundled source handlers get a `db` option passed with levelup instance, the source state will be persisted.

   * `reset: function (cb)`: Reset internal state (next pull should start at the beginning).
 This handler is called by the kappa-core if the view's `version` property increases and thus wants to restart indexing.
   * `storeVersion: function (version, cb)`: Store the flow version somewhere
   * `fetchVersion: function (cb)`: Fetch the version stored with storeVersion

 * `view` object with properties
-  * `map: function (msgs, next)` (required)
+  * `map: function (messages, next)` (required) Called for each batch of messages.
+Call `next` when done indexing this batch of messages.
-  * `open: function (flow, next)` (optional)
-  * `filter: function (msgs, next)` (optional)
-  * `version: int`
+  * `open: function (flow, next)` (optional) Callback to call on open. `flow` is the current flow, it notably has a `name` property that uniquely identifies this flow within the current Kappa core.
+Has to call `next` when done with opening.
+  * `clearIndex: function (cb)`: Delete all indexed data.
+This is called by the Kappa core when a complete reindex is necessary.
+The `map` function will receive messages from the start on afterwards.
+  * `version: int` The view version.
+If the version is increased, the Kappa core will clear and restart the indexing for this view after the next reopening of the core.

 Both `source` and `view` can have an `api` property with an object of function.
 The functions are exposed on `kappa.view[name]` / `kappa.source[name]`.
-Their `this` object refers to the flow, and their first parameter is the `kappa`.
+Their `this` object refers to the flow they are part of, and their first parameter is the `kappa`.
 Other parameters are passed through.

+The source has to track its state, so that subsequent calls to `pull()` do not return the same messages.
+Use the `onindexed` callback to update state.
+How to track its state is up to the source implementation.

+A simple state handler that perists state in a leveldb (or in memory) is included and used by the bundled source handler.
+It's available for use by custom sources on `Kappa.SimpleState`.
+If the bundled source handlers get a `db` option passed with levelup instance, the source state will be persisted.

+There are several source handlers included in kappa-core (TODO: document sources).
+See the tests and sources directories.

 #### `kappa.reset(name, cb)`